Prefetcher

 The Prefetcher is a component of Microsoft Windows which was introduced in Windows XP.
-It is a component of the Memory Manager that can speed up the Windows boot process and shorten the amount of time it takes to start up programs.
+It is a component of the Session Manager Subsystem that can speed up the Windows boot process and shorten the amount of time it takes to start up programs.
 It accomplishes this by caching files that are needed by an application to RAM as the application is launched, thus consolidating disk reads and reducing disk seeks.
 This feature was covered by US patent 6,633,968.

 Since Windows Vista, the Prefetcher has been extended by SuperFetch and ReadyBoost.
 SuperFetch attempts to accelerate application launch times by monitoring and adapting to application usage patterns over periods of time, and caching the majority of the files and data needed by them into memory in advance so that they can be accessed very quickly when needed.
 ReadyBoost (when enabled) uses external memory like a USB flash drive to extend the system cache beyond the amount of RAM installed in the computer.
-ReadyBoost also has a component called ReadyBoot that replaces the Prefetcher for the boot process if the system has 700 MB or more of RAM.
+SuperFetch also has a component called ReadyBoot that replaces the Prefetcher for the boot process if the system has 700 MB or more of RAM.